On February 12, Prof. Abubakar Abba Tahir, VPUR, was the guest speaker at a Language and Society class on "Language Variations in Fulfulde.”

 "Every language must borrow to evolve with the changing world.

-This variation may occur in cases of change of location, where the dialect of the new location becomes adopted, intra-marriages, as well as mixing and mingling with other people of different origins.
-"If you are a Fula from a francophone country, your Fulfulde would tilt and sound like French."
+‘’These variations may occur in cases of change of location, where the dialect of a new location becomes adopted, or where inter-tribal marriages, as well as mixing and mingling with people of different origins happens.

-The Fulani came into Nigeria during the 1804 Jihad in the North by Usman Danfodio with his disciples who were mostly Fulani from Senegal.
-The Islamic reforms in the northern emirates infused by Dan Fodio and his disciples also resulted in the infusion of Fulani in the regions.
+The Islamic reforms in the northern emirates infused by Dan Fodiyo and his disciples also resulted in the infusion of the Fula culture in their regions.

-Today, Fulfulde has spread across the country and is divided into Western, Eastern and Central dialects, with Muri (Taraba), Gombe, and Adamawa as the three major emirates where Fulfulde is spoken.
+Today, Fulfulde language has spread across the country and has developed into Western, Eastern and Central dialects.

 Reported by Tina Bitrus